dm432/linux-setup/README.md

 - **_Please Note:_** The playbooks may overwrite your existing files!
 Make sure to back them up.

 #### Manual Steps that may be required:
+- _zsh as default shell:_ Will not work if you are using distributed authentication.
+You may have to set zsh as default shell yourself.
 - _Powerlevel10k zsh theme:_ If the icons are not displayed correctly, make sure to set your terminal font to MesloLGS NF.
 See [here](https://github.com/romkatv/powerlevel10k?tab=readme-ov-file#meslo-nerd-font-patched-for-powerlevel10k) for more details.

 ---